aayush-p/AWS-Lambda-Project/README.md

 # AWS Lambda
-This project is part of assignment to host a web application through AWS Lambda.
+This project is part of assignment to host a web application using AWS Lambda.

-I created a basic HTML page
+Company Name - ESA Media
+Link of the company is "https://nandani-cloud.github.io/Enterprise-software-project/"